luthfifr/getplus-ios-apimodule-release/README.md

 # GetPlus API Module Repo for Release

-This repo is used to hold the podspecs for the release of CommonUI.
+This repo is used to hold the podspecs for the release of iOS API Module.
 It's created due to the need of publishing [GetPlus iOSApiModule](https://bitbucket.org/gpitech-getplus/ios-apimodule/src/develop/) as private repo in Cocoapods.
 The reason to publish as private repo is becuase the codes are propertiary of PT.
 Global Poin Indonesia and are not meant to be visible publicly.

 ## Directory Structure